Udaya-X2/FreeRealmsUnpacker/README.md

 # FreeRealmsUnpacker
-FreeRealmsUnpacker is a simple console application that allows you to extract .dat file assets from a Free Realms client directory to an output directory of your choice.
+A console application to extract assets from a Free Realms client directory to an output directory of your choice.

-While modern Free Realms clients typically store assets in .pack files, early versions of the game (2009-2010) used .dat files exclusively, and some later versions still retain .dat assets for TCG files.
-Unlike .pack files, which are self-contained, information from a manifest.dat file is required to read/extract data from .dat assets.

 ```
 Usage: FreeRealmsUnpackerCLI [options] <InputDirectory> <OutputDirectory>